-The bottom line in accepting a job offer, is that there really isn't one.
 Everyone has a different set of personal circumstances.
 What might be the perfect job for you could be an awful job for someone else.
-On the other hand, if you need a paycheck right away it could make sense to accept a position that wouldn't be your first choice.
+On the other hand, if you need a paycheck right away it could make sense to accept a position that isn't your first choice.

 It's much easier to turn down an offer than it is to leave a job that you have already started.
 The employer would prefer that you decline, rather than having to start over the hiring process a couple of weeks down the road if you don't work out.

 So, do take the time to thoroughly evaluate the offer.
-Ask questions, if you have them.
-If you need to think it over, ask for extra time to decide.
 Take the time you need to make an educated, informed decision so you feel as sure as possible that you, and the company, have made an excellent match.

 Job Offer Evaluation Checklist

-[ ] Salary (base salary, commission, bonuses, projected salary increases): You're thrilled to get a job offer in the moment, but seriously consider the compensation before accepting.
+- Salary (base salary, commission, bonuses, projected salary increases): You may be thrilled to get a job offer, but seriously consider the compensation before accepting.
 You'll need to be satisfied with the salary for at least a year, as you won't get a raise before then.
-Come armed to negotiate the offer, based on your research of market rates rather than a pie in the sky number you'd like to get.
+Come armed to negotiate the offer, based on your research of market rates rather than a pie-in-the-sky number you'd like to get.

-[ ] Hidden costs: Is there day care on site or will you need to pay childcare for your own?
+- Hidden costs: Is there company-provided daycare on site or will you need to pay childcare for your own?
 What will your commute be like?
 Do you need to buy more professional or expensive clothes?
 Do you get a corporate account for meeting clients or will you need to network with them on your own dime?
 What initially seems like a salary increase may cause your take-home pay to take a tumble if you have other expenses you didn't count on.

-[ ] Work environment: Do you know exactly how you'll spend your time on a day to day basis?
+- Work environment: Do you know exactly how you'll spend your time on a day-to-day basis?
 Don't get distracted looking at the trappings of salary and benefits only to lose touch with the fact that the job may not match what you actually want to be doing.
-Ask yourself if this job excites you, if you think you'll excel at it and whether it will advance you on your career path.
+Ask yourself if this job excites you, if you think you'll excel at it, and whether it will advance you on your career path.
+Is the organization the diverse and inclusive workplace you're seeking?
 While you might not be in a position to turn down a job, thinking clearly about these questions will let you know what to expect.